 Chief mourners usually sit at the front.
 Sometimes, if it is possible, the chief mourner or next of kin sits at the end of the pew next to the coffin.
 In a large church or chapel that is unlikely to be full, it’s better not to sit at the back.
 The clergy may have difficulty in making themselves heard and the close family may feel isolated at the front.

 What happens at the end of the service?

 At the end of the service the minister will leave and everyone should stand.
 At a church the coffin will be carried out.
 In a crematorium chapel the coffin may remain on view, be hidden by a curtain or be lowered.
 The chief mourners leave first, followed by everyone else.
 If it is a burial, the coffin will be taken to the grave, where the minister will speak before the coffin is lowered into the grave.

 In many cases, family and friends will get together for light refreshments.
 This may be at home or in a private room in a hotel or pub.

 What facilities are at the crematorium or church?

-At the crematorium you will find waiting rooms and toilets.
-Most churches do not have a toilet unless the church hall is open.
+At the crematorium you will find a waiting room and toilets.
+Most churches do not have a toilet available unless the church hall is open.

 Do I need to be invited to a funeral or can anyone go?

 A funeral service is open to anyone, unless the family ask that it is a private ceremony.
-The funeral is an opportunity for family, friends and so on to say goodbye to the person who has died.
+The funeral is an opportunity for family and friends to say goodbye to the person who has died.